ktorch/ktorch/docs/tensors.rst

 .. function:: tensor(mode;in-tensor;low;high) -> ptr
 .. function:: tensor(mode;in-tensor;low;high;options) -> ptr

-   :param ptr in-tensor: an :ref:`api-pointer <pointers>` to a previously allocated tensor -- its size will determine size of newly created tensor.
+   :param ptr in-tensor: an :ref:`api-pointer <ptr>` to a previously allocated tensor -- its size will determine size of newly created tensor.
 Device, data type and layout also default to those of the input tensor but can be overwritten by explicit options given in last argument.
-   :return: An :ref:`api-pointer <pointers>` to the allocated tensor.
+   :return: An :ref:`api-pointer <ptr>` to the allocated tensor.

 The function call can also use a final argument of a previously allocated tensor as an output tensor:

 .. function:: tensor(mode;high;size;out-tensor) -> ptr
 .. function:: tensor(mode;low;high;size;out-tensor) -> ptr

-   :param ptr out-tensor: an :ref:`api-pointer <pointers>` to a previously allocated output tensor.
+   :param ptr out-tensor: an :ref:`api-pointer <ptr>` to a previously allocated output tensor.
    :return: null return, resets values according to size given and attributes of the output tensor.

 ::